-&lt;sup>13 We recognize that green building standards will evolve and continually raise the bar on sustainability.
+14 We recognize that green building standards will evolve and continually raise the bar on sustainability.
 At the time this Sustainability Strategy was written LEED standards are generally used to benchmark green building objectives at York University.
 At this time we aspire to LEED Gold or better for all new development.